Skip to main content

 • K-fold cross validation

-• Splits the data using the provided optional fold column in the train data or performs an automatic 5-fold cross-validation.
+• This option splits the data using the provided optional fold column in the train data or performs an automatic 5-fold cross-validation in the absence of a fold column.

-• Allows to specify a group column based on which the data is split into folds.
+• This option allows you to specify a group column based on which the data is split into folds.

 • Custom holdout validation